Simple Assault in Mississippi

 - judges or certain court employees, and

-- a person over the age of 64 and an incapacitated or disabled adult.
+- a person over the age of 64 who is an incapacitated or disabled adult.

 If a special victim is designated by his employment status, he must be performing his duties as an employee at the time of the assault.
-Simple assault against one of these special victims is a felony in Mississippi and punishable by up to five years in prison or a fine up to $1,000.
+Simple assault against one of these special victims is a felony in Mississippi and punishable by up to five years in prison, a fine up to $1,000, or both.

 Intentional assault against pregnant woman